Project Research

 This is an outline of common steps for introductory project research.
 It begins assuming you know the token you want to look at and have some basic documentation -- possibly with initial allocations or similar -- available.
 If you do not have any documentation at all that is fine but you're going to need to invent your own labels to get started (i.e. rather than calling something "treasury allocation" it is just going to be "large holder 1").

-This example looks at Ethereum and Orbler (ORBR) with this documentation.
+This example looks at Ethereum and Orbler (ORBR) with .

-The first place to check is the wallet tag data to see what we already have.
+The first place to check is the to see what we already have.

-Start from this dashboard to get monthly on-chain volumes.
+Start from to get monthly on-chain volumes.
 This will help narrow down the time frame (or frames) to start with.

 Now we know the initial period is in February and maybe March 2022.